dodubassman/PiMetarMap/README.md

 Some mandatory settings to specify :

-* The Raspberry Pi GPIO pin the commande wire of your led strip is connected to (NeoPixel requires that it is only one of D10, D12, D18 or D21)
+* The Raspberry Pi GPIO pin the command wire of your led strip is connected to (NeoPixel requires that it is only one of D10, D12, D18 or D21)
 * Number of led you have on your strip
 * Brightness used on daylight, before 6am (float value from 0 to 1.
 0 is "on", 1 is "eye piercing", and you'll need an extra power supply because your DC5V @2.1Amp from usb will not be enough if you powered it to max brightness!
 0.2 if really enough)
-* Brighness used after 8pm.
+* Brightness used after 8pm.

 ```Python